Design guide

 Minimum text sizes (guideline)

-Digital UV printers use CMYK process colour.
+Print files are supplied in CMYK process colour.
+Rigid substrates are printed with UV-cured Mimaki inks; flexible vinyl uses HP Latex.
 Screen colours (RGB) will shift when converted — always proof critical brand and safety colours in CMYK or Pantone before final production.

 Printed colours may appear slightly different on gloss vs matte laminates and on metallic substrates.
 Request a physical sample for colour-critical projects.